louparker/random-music-quiz/testing.md

 ### Responsiveness and Browser Compatibility

-I tested the sites responsiveness at all viewports available on chrome's developer tools.
+I tested the responsiveness of the site at all viewports available on chrome's developer tools.
 Details also included in the table below.

 The site's browser compatibility was also manually checked using [BrowserStack](https://www.browserstack.com/live).
 I tested the compatibility on Chrome v87, Firefox v84, Safari, Edge v87.
 Details included in the table below.